GeorgeKyriakou/voice-commander/README.md

 ## Voice Commander
 **Version 1.0.0**

-Small demo project for voice controlled of the Spotify playback, built wit React/Typescript.
+Small demo project for voice controlled of the Spotify playback, built with React/Typescript.

 ## Insturctions
 1. Play something on the spotify app